 Each focus group has one moderator and one notetaker.
 The moderator was charged with directing the focus group - asking questions, including all participants, and guiding the discussion.
 The notetaker asked additional clarifying questions and ensured that all topics were covered.
-The moderator and notetaker took effort to be less visible and active in the focus groups - the goal of the focus groups was
+The moderator and notetaker took effort to be less visible and active in the focus groups - the goal of the focus groups was to have the moderator facilitate, not direct the discussion, as we were there to learn from the participants' experience.

-&lt;sup>120 David L. Morgan, Future Directions for Focus Groups, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+&lt;sup>120 David L. Morgan, Future Directions for Focus Groups, in SUCCESSFUL FOCUS GROUPS: Advancing the State of the Art (David L. Morgan, ed., 2013).